SahanAnjana/SparseT-Graphormer/README.md

 git clone https://github.com/rdh1115/T-Graphormer.git
 ```

-If you're using it in Kaggle, you might need to run the the following cell
+If you're using it in Kaggle, you might need to run the following cell
 ``` Python
 import os, sys
 os.chdir("/kaggle/working/T-Graphormer/src")